 And, buyer beware: not all tools and analysis methodologies are created equal.
 Some platforms help manage processes but do not enable you to weigh all the combinations accurately and holistically.
 Look for a system that allows you to bring together all of the disparate data sets; conjoint analysis results, competition, engineering/ design constraints, financial restrictions, market expectations, legal requirements, etc. This will enable you to bring the best product to market.

-Gocious offers a product planning suite for product planners and manufacturers, giving insight into product lines using weighted scoring and simple modeling, unlike anything currently on the software market.
+Gocious offers a product roadmap management(PRM) software for product planners and manufacturers, giving insight into product lines using weighted scoring and simple modeling, unlike anything currently on the software market.
 Our solution is available through a cloud-based subscription platform.

 We start at the beginning, from the moment a product’s features and capabilities are first defined, and the market’s needs are gathered from users and customers.
 We merge product definitions from engineers, designers, and marketers with requirements, rules, and constraints.